-Mounting Sensor
+Mounting the Sensor

-Location and orientation of sensor and antenna can effect the sensor's ability to consistently communicate data and stay connected to the gateway.
-Refer to Antenna Orientation guide below for best practices and things to consider.
-The sensor can be mounted using appropriate mounting screws or other mounting material (Note Included).
-When mounting the sensor consider the viewing area of the sensor.
-Make sure the detection area of the sensor is in range of the detection area of the application.
+The location and orientation of a sensor and its antenna can effect the sensor's ability to consistently communicate data and stay connected to the gateway.
+Refer to the Antenna Orientation instructions below for best practices.
+The sensor features mounting flanges and can be mounted or attached to most surfaces using appropriate mounting screws or other mounting material (not included).
+When mounting the sensor, consider its viewing area.
+Make sure the detection area of the application is within the detection area of the sensor.